Connor Bedard departs after big hit as Blackhawks lose to Devils

 Bedard was hit by Devils defenseman Brendan Smith after the 18-year-old center carried the puck into Chicago's offensive zone.
 Bedard then skated to the bench holding his face as Nick Foligno, Brett Seney and several teammates ignited a skirmish behind the Devils net.

-Richardson said he didn't notice any malicious intent on Smith's part in the hit on Bedard.

-"I don't know if it was dirty.
-I think Connor was reaching for a puck and didn't see him because he was behind another guy.
-I don't think he stepped up on him,'' Richardson said.
-"I think he kind of stopped and Connor kind of ran headfirst right into him. ...
-I think he was just playing hard on the blueline and trying to keep the puck out on the penalty kill."

-After Bedard departed, there was a series of skirmishes before New Jersey rallied for its fifth win in six games.
+After the All-Star departed, there was a series of skirmishes before New Jersey rallied for its fifth win in six games.

 Nemec and Alexander Holtz each had a goal and an assist as the Devils improved to 13-5-1 in their last 19 games.
 Michael McLeod snapped a tie in the third period, and Tyler Toffoli added an empty-netter for his 16th goal of the season.